norcams/cumulus-cl-interfaces-puppet/README.md

 * ``clagd_peer_id`` - Address of the CLAG peer switch.
 * ``clagd_sys_mac`` - CLAG system MAC address.
 The MAC address must be identical on both CLAG peers.
 * ``clagd_args`` - Any additional arguments to be passed to the `clagd` deamon.
+* ``clagd_backup_ip`` -  backup IP address to communicate with the peer switch, in case the peer link is down but the peer switch is up

 #### `cumulus_bond`